 The Civil Engineering Technician - Fresh Water Resources capstone course is designed to guide students in resolving related problems by applying skills and techniques acquired throughout the program.
 The capstone course will provide an overall program assessment opportunity aimed at showcasing a student's technical skills developed from the Civil Engineering Technology Fresh Water Resources program courses.
+COREQUISITES: 607-184 -Environmental Impact Assessments and 607-185 - Waste Water Treatment

-607-169 Land Surveying Basics 2.00
+607-169 Land Surveying Basics

 This course is an introduction to the basics of land surveying ranging from pacing/taping and level loops thru the use of a total station to accomplish basic traverses.
 This course also includes an introduction to drawing deed descriptions, basic surveying terms, and units of measure.
-PREREQUISITES: 834-110 - Elementary Algebra with Applications

-607-170 AutoCAD for Construction Sciences 2.00
+AutoCAD for Construction Sciences 2.00